BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_posts/2025-04-12-spring-meeting.md

 categories: news
 ---

-Please check your email for joining instructions for the BCA Spring Meeting 2025 14-17 April 2024
+Please check your email for joining instructions for the BCA Spring Meeting 2025 14-17 April 2025

+The registration desk, commerical exhibition and posters are located in the Leeds Student Union building.
+Lectures are in the nearby Michael Sadler building.

 [Spring Meeting website](https://registrations.hg3conferences.co.uk/hg3/frontend/reg/thome.csp?pageID=119990&eventID=304&CSPCHD=000001000000KuiN7FNdHGsR0dlibAQIRFOdsCLELTibPSiKuw)